profadityasaxena/GitHub_Actions_Tutorial/README.md

 ### ✅ Step 3: Link GitHub Repo to Vercel
 - **Description:** Log in to [Vercel](https://vercel.com), import the GitHub repo, and choose the project directory.
-- **Purpose:** This configures Vercel to listen for pushes to main/master and deploy automatically.
+- **Purpose:** This configures Vercel to listen for pushes to `main`/`master` and deploy automatically.

 ---

 ### ✅ Step 4: Create `.github/workflows/deploy.yml`
-- **Description:** Add a GitHub Actions workflow YAML file to automate builds or tests.
+- **Description:** Add a GitHub Actions workflow YAML file to automate builds, tests, and deployment using GitHub Secrets.
-- **Purpose:** Triggers Vercel deployment via GitHub push events.
-You can also run lint/test steps here.
+- **Purpose:** Triggers Vercel deployment via GitHub push events, securely using your Vercel token.

 ```yaml
 name: Deploy to Vercel